virtual-disk-array/vda_doc/source/Introduction.rst

 Overview
 --------

-VDA (Virtual Disk Array) is the a distributed storage system.
+VDA (Virtual Disk Array) is a distributed storage system.
 It uses `SPDK <https://spdk.io/>`_ as data plane.
 It could create and manage a set of virtual disk arrays.
 The virtual disk array looks like a traditional disk array, which has one or multiple controllers and